Photo courtesy ASMP member David Hume Kennerly

 What is the history of the Foundation?

-The Foundation has been in existence for several decades, and for many years provided a focus and acted as a fiduciary for a wide variety of projects undertaken by ASMP, but for the last few years has been dormant due to shifts in management and focus.
+The Foundation has been in existence for several decades, and for many years provided a focus and acted as a fiduciary for a wide variety of projects undertaken by the American Society of Media Photographers (ASMP).

 – For many years, the Foundation provided financial support for members and local chapters’ endeavors involving education and events of all kinds.